 Step 1: Check if your Theme is Translation Ready

-You can identify several themes on WordPress repository that are translation ready then you choose the theme of your choice and download it.
+You can identify several themes on the WordPress repository that are translation ready then you choose the theme of your choice and download it.

 Step 2: Begin Translation Download and Install Poedit